-The battery pack for the uninterruptible power supply is supplied separately.
+The battery pack for the optional uninterruptible power supply is supplied separately.
 Please note that compared to the storage temperature range of the base unit the storage temperature range of the battery pack is restricted.

 Ensure that devices with uninterruptible power supply are used in an environment in accordance with the specification.
-Outside this operating temperature range, it is not ensured that the battery pack is recharged.
+The battery pack may not be recharged if the device is used outside this operating temperature range.